-As education plays a pivotal role in increasing people’s human capital, broadening intellectual horizons and serving as a passport to the labour market, it is a major arena of class competition and hence of academic debate and policy import.
+As education plays a pivotal role in increasing people’s human capital, broadening intellectual horizons and serving as a passport to the labour market, it is a major arena of class competition, academic debate and policy-making.
 The classical modernisation theory proposes that with economic development and growing government provision of educational services, achievement between children from different social class origins will become increasingly equal and family influences will gradually pale into insignificance.
 The increasing influx of visible ethnic minority groups into Britain has posed a serious challenge to the theory: can it explain the process of educational stratification for immigrants’ children equally well as it does for the majority population?
-Here the first task is to test whether the theory can really explain the patterns and trends of educational attainment for the mainstream population, and the second task is to see how well it explains the educational attainment for the second-generation ethnic minority groups.
-How big an effect is origin class in children’s attainment?
-Do class differences in children’s educational attainment stay constant or become weaker with greater government provision of educational services?
-Does the class position of immigrant families play an equally protective role in their children’s education as that of the mainstream families?
-Or do immigrant children show greater aspiration and determination for more education despite family disadvantages?
+Here the first task is to test whether the theory can really explain the patterns and trends of educational attainment for the mainstream (majority) population, and the second task is to see how well it explains the educational attainment for the second-generation ethnic minority groups.
+How big an effect does origin class have on children’s attainment?
+Do class differences in children’s educational attainment stay constant or become stronger or weaker over time with greater government provision of educational services?
+Does the class position of immigrant families play an equally protective role in their children’s education as that of the majority families?
+Do ethnic minority children from advantaged class backgrounds suffer a ‘perverse fluidity’ and experience excessive downward mobility as earlier studies found for African Americans in the USA (Duncan, 1968; Hout, 1984)?
+Or do immigrant children show greater aspiration, resilience and determination for more education despite family disadvantages?

 In a landmark study on social stratification of education, Halsey, Heath and Ridge (1980: 184) show pronounced class differences in education and increasing differentials at higher levels of educational attainment.
 For instance, 71.9% of the men from professional and managerial ‘service-class’ origins attended selective secondary schools as compared with only 23.7% of working-class sons, at a disparity ratio of 3.0:1.
 The ratios became 4.9:1, 9.6:1 and 11.2:1 at O-Level, A-Level and University attendance respectively.

-Do class differences in educational attainment stay constant or do they show signs of amelioration?
+Do class differences in educational attainment stay constant or do they show signs of aggravation or amelioration?
 Breen and colleagues (2009) used the pooled data from the General Household Survey (1973-1992) to study educational stratification in Britain in comparison with seven other industrial societies.
 Using a semi-cohort approach, the authors showed that class differences in educational attainment were being consistently reduced for men from successive birth cohorts from 1908-24 to 1955-64, and this result obtained whether one used country-specific data or with class and educational variables standardized across countries.
 Similar patterns of declining social inequality in educational attainment was found for women (Breen et al., 2010), lending support to the modernization theory.
+The authors attribute this to the reduction in family resources and the government provision of educational services after the end of the Second World War, yet this is contrary to economists’ findings of declining social mobility in education (Blanden, Gregg and Machin, 2005).